Roelf Meyer: Minister of Constitutional Development

-After the multi-racial elections in April 1994, Meyer became Minister of Constitutional Development and Provincial Affairs in the government of national unity of the new President, Nelson Mandela.
-His elder brother Anthon "Tobie" Meyer was Deputy Minister for Agriculture and Land Affairs in this government.
-He worked once more with Cyril Ramaphosa, who was chairperson of the Constitutional Assembly.
+In South Africa's first post-apartheid elections in April 1994, Meyer was elected to the new National Assembly, and President Nelson Mandela appointed him as Minister of Constitutional Development and Provincial Affairs in the multi-party Government of National Unity.
+His elder brother Tobie Meyer was Deputy Minister of Agriculture and Land Affairs in the same government.
+As minister, Meyer worked once again with Cyril Ramaphosa, who was chairperson of the Constitutional Assembly tasked with ratifying the post-apartheid Constitution.